mplewis1/personal/_posts/2024-08-29-incremental-gambits-and-premature-endgames.markdown

 Because language models excel at identifying general patterns and relationships in data, they can quickly predict potentially helpful constructs but cannot reason rigorously or explain their decisions.
 Symbolic deduction engines, on the other hand, are based on formal logic and use clear rules to arrive at conclusions.
 They are rational and explainable but can be slow and inflexible — especially when dealing with complex problems independently.

-Neural nets and symbolic systems [complement](https://www.semantic-web-journal.net/system/files/swj2291.pdf) one another.
+Subsymbolic (neural nets) and symbolic systems [complement](https://www.semantic-web-journal.net/system/files/swj2291.pdf) one another.
 While the former is robust against noise and excels at pattern recognition, symbolic systems thrive at tasks involving structured data and explicit reasoning.
 The challenge is reconciling the fundamentally different ways these systems represent information.

 NSAI attempts to address this challenge by creating an integration that can leverage the strengths of both systems.
 Per [Sheth et al.](https://arxiv.org/abs/2305.00813), the integration of these can be broadly categorized across two main components: